miguel-rodriguez/acs-61-deployment/README.md

 >export nexus_password=xxxxxxxxx

 Note that the .nexus-cfg file is in the user home folder, keep this file and its contents private and secured at all times.

 If you want to include custom amps add them to the amps and amps_share folder and they will be deployed to the AMI.

 For custom jar files add them to the modules/platform and modules/share folders.

+The repository Packer deployment expects to have the `digital-workspace.war` file in the `acs-61-files/downloaded` folder since this fine is not available in Nexus yet.
+Please place the file there before building the repo image or comment out the task in the `ansible\alfresco-instance.yaml` file.

 We can now execute packer by calling the build_61_AMI.sh script.